octobooth/spinner/README.md

 - `quantity`: Available inventory (affects probability of winning)
 - `path`: Image file path in the images/prizes directory

 The system automatically calculates winning probabilities based on the quantity values.

-## Technical Details

-- Pure JavaScript with no external dependencies (except gifler.min.js for GIF animations)
-- HTML5 Canvas for rendering
-- Web Audio API for sound effects
-- Touch and mouse event support
-- Custom font implementation with MonaSans-Bold

-## Requirements

-- Modern web browser with HTML5 support
-- JavaScript enabled
+You can adjust the quantities to change the odds of winning specific prizes and the probabilities will adjust every 10 spins based on the current state of `prizes.js`.
+This allows you to dyanamically change the odds of winning specific prizes without having to restart the app at the booth.